 When Bridgestone announced its plan to build the company’s first U.S.-based off-road radial (ORR) tire plant in Aiken County, South Carolina, they called on Gresham Smith to guide them through the process.
 At the time, the $970 million project represented the single-largest investment in Bridgestone’s history as well as the state of South Carolina’s, with an estimated 850-plus jobs set to boost the local economy.
-Gresham Smith was selected to provide comprehensive architecture, construction management, interior design and engineering services for the massive 1.5 million square foot plant that would produce Bridgestone’s giant off-road radial tires.
+Gresham Smith was selected to provide comprehensive architecture, construction management, interior design and engineering services for the massive 1.5 million square-foot LEED-silver-certified plant that would produce Bridgestone’s giant off-road radial tires.

 As a trusted advisor to Bridgestone, we were tasked with developing a site master plan that not only provided adequate space for future expansions, but also preserved the greenfield site’s natural habitat—a refuge to numerous animal species, including wood ducks, Canadian geese, turtles, the rare fox squirrel and bluebird.
 Other key client goals included designing and constructing the plant on a fast-track schedule and incorporating sustainable features and materials into the design that reflect Bridgestone’s global commitment to the environment.